Volunteer in Vietnam with Projects Abroad

 Work in a city hospital and learn about many new medical conditions to gain a greater understanding of healthcare in Vietnam.

 Gain valuable experience working in a rehabilitation centre.

-Work as a nurse in a fast paced environment and have various departments to choose from, including neurology.
+Work as a nurse in a fast paced environment and gain experience in various departments, including paediatrics and orthopaedics.